cubiq/vanilla-docs/docs/developers/plugins/index.html.md

 ### Magic Events

 Magic events were an elaborate system of hook possibilities that involved the method prefix 'x' and PHP's `__call()` method.
-Currently, there is only one undeprecated magic event in Vanilla: `Render_Before`.
+Currently, there is only one undeprecated magic event in Vanilla: `render_before`.
 It invokes just before the page is rendered.
-Example use: `Base_Render_Before($Sender)`. **It is best to avoid when another event is usable.**
+Example use: `base_render_before($Sender)`. **It is best to avoid when another event is usable.**

-For a better alternative hook that reliably fires early on every request, try `Gdn_Dispatcher_AppStartup_Handler` instead.
-To universally include a CSS file, use `AssetModel_StyleCss_Handler`.
+For a better alternative hook that reliably fires early on every request, try `gdn_dispatcher_appStartup_handler` instead.
+To universally include a CSS file, use `assetModel_styleCss_handler`.

 ### Function Overrides